 32 Also take your flocks and your herds, as you have said, and be gone; and bless me also.

-33 And the Egyptians were urgent on the people, that they might send them out of the land in haste; for they said, We be all dead men.
+33 And the Egyptians were urgent on the people, that they might send them out of the land in haste; for they said, We are all dead men.

 34 And the people took their dough before it was leavened, their kneading troughs being bound up in their clothes on their shoulders.